acidburn0zzz/nolith-release-tools/doc/security.md

 the issue.

-As noted in the [checklist](https://about.gitlab.com/handbook/engineering/critical-release-process/), a specific "security release manager" is designated to act as the release manager security releases.
+As noted in the [checklist](https://about.gitlab.com/handbook/engineering/critical-release-process/), a specific "security release manager" is designated to act as the release manager for security releases.
 By default, the security release manager is the RM from the _previous_ release.
 Having one RM for the security release - even though a security release will typically span multiple prior versions - is more efficient and less likely to lead to confusion or unintended "leaking" of the vulnerability.
-By designating the RM from the _previous_ release, the RM for the _current_ release is not hindered in their work to get out the next release (candidate).
+By designating the RM from the _previous_ release, the RM for the _current_ release is not hindered in their work to get out the next release.

 ## Backporting